Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 While the majority of the responses we received explained how social media helps SEO, several respondents said that SEO helps social media as well.

-Here are the ways your SEO efforts can help support your social media marketing efforts.
+So we wanted to learn more on SEO’s relationship with social media.
+Here are the ways your SEO efforts can help support your social media marketing efforts:

 “SEO done right is all about finding demand based on search,” says Lance Beaudry of Avalanche Creative.
 “When it comes to content planning and deciding what to post to social media, there’s nothing better than looking at the demand of your target audience.”

-“Post about what people are searching for or things related to what they are searching for,” Beaudry says.
+“Post about what users are searching for or things related to what they are searching for,” Beaudry says.

 Filip Silobod of Honest Marketing agrees: “With SEO, you can find out what people are searching for.
 Then, use social to tailor your post to promote to the people searching for that information.”